 Properties are exchanged between clients by a series of calls to routines that manage the selected text.
 When a user drags the pointer cursor, client A responds by calling the SET SELECTION OWNER routine.
 SET SELECTION OWNER identifies client A as the owner of the selected text.
 The routine also identifies the window of the selection, associates an atom with the text, and puts a timestamp on the selection.
-The atom, X\$C_XA_PRIMARY, names the selection.
+The atom, X\$C XA_PRIMARY, names the selection.
 The timestamp enables any clients competing for the selection to determine selection ownership.

 Clients can determine the owner of a selection by calling the GET SELECTION OWNER routine.
+This routine returns the identifier of the window that currently owns the specified selection.